- MDGs and Post-2015

 These are the relevant useful resources for Gender and Macroeconomic Issues of the Asia-Pacific Capacity Development on Gender and Macroeconomic Issues (Asia-Pacific GEM).

-These are the list of quarterly newsletter on Gender and Macroeconomic Issues (GEM) in Asia and the Pacific.
+These are the list of quarterly newsletter on Gender and Macroeconomic Issues in Asia and the Pacific (Asia-Pacific GEM).